 Find Accurate Monthly Search Volumes

 To find out how many people are searching for a specific keyword, you’ll want to use the “search volume and forecasts” section.
-Then simply enter the keyword or keywords you want to see the search volume for.
+Then simply enter the keyword phrase or long tail keyword you want to see the search volume for.

 Once on the forecast page, you can edit the details at the top including which location you want the data from.
 If you want to only know the monthly search volume from the UK, then you would switch that to the UK only.
 Or you can always add more countries later.